maxiparis/cs260-GitHub-assignment/README.md

 I am going to use the required technologies in the following ways.

-[TODO 👇]
 - **HTML** - Uses correct HTML structure for application.
-Two HTML pages.
-One for login and one for voting.
+Three HTML pages.
+One for login and one for seeing the logs, one for entering a new log.
 Hyperlinks to choice artifact.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
-- **React** - Provides login, choice display, applying votes, display other users votes, and use of React for routing and components.
+- **React** - Provides login, choice display, applying votes, display other logs from other users, and use of React for routing and components.
 - **Service** - Backend service with endpoints for:
     - login
-    - retrieving choices
+    - retrieving logs
-    - submitting votes
+    - submitting logs
-    - retrieving vote status
+    - retrieving logbooks
-- **DB/Login** - Store users, choices, and votes in database.
+- **DB/Login** - Store users, logbooks, and logs in database.
 Register and login users.
 Credentials securely stored in database.
-Can't vote unless authenticated.
+Can't see logs unless authenticated.
-- **WebSocket** - As each user votes, their votes are broadcast to all other users.
+- **WebSocket** - As each user adds logs, their logs are sent to all other users.